all systems operational

 Do you store personally identifying info?

 Only the email address tied to your account.
 The resolver never stores IPs or cookies; scan analytics are coarse signals only (country, device class).
-The month-nine data dump in any wind-down contains zero PII — see /continuity for what gets published.
+The opt-in public dump in any wind-down contains zero PII — see /continuity for what gets published, including the per-code opt-in flag on target_urls.

 What format do the QR images come in?